 On the final evening of filming in Nova Scotia, the Titanic cast and crew sat down to eat during their break.
 Clam chowder was on the menu, but unbeknownst to the Titanic folks, someone had laced it with PCP.
 Eighty cast and crew members, including James Cameron and Bill Paxton, started hallucinating, and dozens had to go to the hospital.

 No one found out who peppered the PCP in the chowder, but set painter Marilyn McAvoy remembered how it tasted:

 The chowder was unbelievable.
 People were going back for second bowls.
 I really thought about going back because it was so good.
 And I think that was part of the problem: people ate a lot more than usual because it was so delicious.

 Matthew McConaughey Was Almost Cast As Jack

-All right, all right, all right: yes, the world might have had a very different Jack Dawson.
-In 2017, Kate Winslet revealed that Matthew McConaughey was the studio's first choice for the role of Jack.
+All right, all right, all right: yes, the world might have had a dramatically different Jack Dawson.
+In 2017, Kate Winslet revealed how Matthew McConaughey was the studio's first choice for the role of Jack.
 She told Stephen Colbert: